Create a Weather App in React js

 Step 4 – Create a Weather Component

-In your src directory, create a new file called Weather.js.
-In this file, add the following code:
+In your src directory, create a new file called Weather.js, and add the following code to display the weather data in it.

 import React, { useState, useEffect } from 'react';